It would be great, wouldn’t it, if chocolate was one of the four food groups?

 The Urban Dictionary defines a contrarian as “someone who automatically tends to take the opposite point of view from the person to whom they’re speaking, or to disagree with society at large out of a sort of knee-jerk reflex.”

-The trick to being a valuable contrarian versus being a pain-in-the-you-know-where one is orientation and attitude.
+The trick to being a valuable contrarian versus being a pain-in-the-you-know-where-one is your orientation and attitude.

 Why are you a contrarian?